 The Guayabales project is comprised of exploration applications, exploration titles and three option agreements.
-The Company entered into two option agreements (the "First Guayabales Option" and the "Second Guayabales Option") with third parties to explore, develop and acquire property within the Guayabales Project and during the fourth quarter of 2021, the Company secured option agreements to purchase surface rights from a third party for a two-year period (see Note 25).
+The Company entered into two option agreements (the "First Guayabales i.
+First Guayabales Option

+Option" and the "Second Guayabales Option") with third parties to explore, develop and acquire property within the Guayabales Project and during the fourth quarter of 2021, the Company secured option agreements to purchase surface rights for a two-year period (see Note 23).
 The Guayabales Project is located in the Middle Cauca belt in the Department of Caldas, Colombia.